Crypto wallets 101

 Bizzllet is a hot wallet that employs MPC technology to safeguard your company's digital assets.
 Through private key shares, this state-of-the-art system ensures that the private key remains under the ownership of only those authorized by you.
 As a result, your company can execute transactions swiftly and confidently, knowing that your assets are fully protected.

 This blog post provides a comprehensive guide to different types of digital asset wallets and their properties, focusing on the differences between:

 - What are Custodial and Non-Custodial wallets?

 - What is the Best Business Crypto Wallet?

 Now that you better understand the different types of crypto wallets available, it's time to do your own research and choose the one that best suits your business needs.
 Remember to always stay up to date with the latest security measures and follow best practices for keeping your crypto assets safe.

-If your company could benefit from using Bizzllet, we recommend signing up for our waitlist to try it out while its still free.
+If your company could benefit from using Bizzllet, we recommend signing up for Bizzllet to try it out while its still free.